SekaiCTF 2024 challenges

 python3 client.py

-The script runs for a while, extracts the process environment, and we retrieve the flag.
+The script runs for a while, extracts the process environment, and I retrieve the flag.